Tyrone Taylor Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 19th in the league.
+- The Cubs pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.15).
+- The Cubs have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender 176 home runs (1.1 per game), the sixth-fewest in baseball.
+- Cubs pitchers combine to give up 176 home runs (1.1 per game), the fifth-fewest in baseball.

+- Wicks (4-1) takes the mound for the Cubs in his seventh start of the season.
+He's put together a 3.00 ERA in 33 2/3 innings pitched, with 23 strikeouts.

-- In his most recent appearance on Thursday, Sept.
-21 against the Pittsburgh Pirates, the right-hander went six innings, allowing one earned run while surrendering seven hits.
+- The lefty last pitched on Sunday against the Colorado Rockies, when he tossed six innings, allowing three earned runs while giving up four hits.

-- The 33-year-old has a 3.80 ERA and 6.2 strikeouts per nine innings in 23 games this season, while giving up a batting average of .256 to his opponents.
+- The 24-year-old has an ERA of 3.00, with 6.3 strikeouts per nine innings, in six games this season.
+Opponents have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.